deepinstinct/VSTO-POC/readme.md

 # Visual Studio Tools For Office (VSTO) POC
 ​
 This is a proof-of-concept created for academic/learning purposes, demonstrating both local and remote use of VSTO "Add-In's".
+VSTO is a software development toolset, VSTO is available in Microsoft’s Visual Studio IDE.
+It enables Office Add-In’s (a type of Office application extension) to be developed in .NET and also allows for Office documents to be created that will deliver and execute these Add-In’s.
 ​

 https://user-images.githubusercontent.com/121618341/214397851-42e7d622-2f49-4486-bd02-f3eba3db8db2.mp4